vector-ai/vectorai/CONTRIBUTING.md

 If your issue is well written we're already 80% of the way there by the time you post it.

+### How To Make A Pull Request

+We suggest the following method if you are interested in contributing code to Vector AI!

+1. Fork the repository.
+2. Clone the forked repository.
+3. Create a new branch.
+4. Push changes to your repository.
+5. Change remote to this repository.
+6. Create a PR to this public repository.

+For detailed instructions, , we recommend: [this detailed guide on making pull requests in open source projects](https://opensource.com/article/19/7/create-pull-request-github).

 ### Running Tests